-Querying Datasets with iex.js#
+Querying Data with iex.js#

 Use the iexjs library queryDataset